Micro Inverters and AC Solar Panels

 Maximum power point tracking

 Different maximum power points can exist for each solar panel.
-The maximum power point is the optimal position for extracting power from a solar panel, micro inverters are able to target the maximum power point better.
+The maximum power point is the optimal position for extracting power from a solar panel, micro inverters can target the maximum power point better.

 Finding system faults and power monitoring

-Most power inverters have a type of fault finding or power monitoring system, string inverters can only monitor output from the entire array.
-Because micro inverters are attached to each individual solar panel a more precise drill down of system performance is possible.
+Most power inverters have a type of fault finding or power monitoring system.
+String inverters can only monitor output from the entire array.
+Because micro inverters are attached to each solar panel a more precise drill down of system performance is possible.

 Having a Micro Inverter pre-installed to produce an AC solar panel at the factory can save time and costs for both the end consumer and in the manufacturing process.

-A string inverter has a limit to the number of solar panels in can be connected to, with micro inverters more solar panels can easily be added to the system as each AC solar panels has its own unique inverter.
+A string inverter has a limit to the number of solar panels in can be connected to, with micro inverters more solar panels can easily be added to the system as each AC solar panels has a single dedicated inverter.

 Solar panel mounting orientation